 Subject to the provisions of the Plan and the applicable Award Agreement, vested DSUs may be settled at any time prior their applicable Expiry Date by the Participant (or the Participant's legal representative in the case of the Participant's death) delivering to the Corporation of a properly executed settlement notice in such form(s) as may be determined by the Committee from time to time (the "DSU Settlement Notice").
 In respect of each vested DSU being settled by the Participant pursuant to the DSU Settlement Notice, the Corporation shall, subject to Section 9.3, issue to the Participant (or the Participant's legal representative, if applicable) such number of Common Shares that is equal to the number of vested DSUs (and related Dividend Equivalents, if any) being settled pursuant to the DSU Settlement Notice (rounded down to the nearest whole number), as fully paid and non-assessable Common Shares.
-Notwithstanding the ability of the Corporation to settle vested DSUs (and related Dividend Equivalents, if any) in Common Shares, the Corporation may, in its discretion, permit applicable Participants to elect in their DSU Settlement Notice to receive an amount in cash (net of Applicable Withholding Taxes) equal to all or a portion of the vested
+Notwithstanding the ability of the Corporation may, in its discretion, permit applicable Participants to elect in their DSU Settlement Notice to receive an amount in cash (net of Applicable Withholding Taxes) equal to all or a portion of the vested